navaz-alani/passwd-man/README.md

 Adding the project directory to the system `$PATH` variable will allow the user to call the program from any directory.

+Once the program has been built, the user may run it by running `./passwd-man` in the project directory, or just `passwd-man` if the previous step has been done.